-Photos: Washington Huskies vs BYU Cougars
+Photos: Washington Huskies beat BYU Cougars 45-19

-Husky Football Photos: Washington Huskies vs BYU Cougars Originally published September 21, 2019 at 12:14 pm Share story By Dean Rutz Seattle Times staff photographer Dean Rutz: drutz@seattletimes.com.
+Husky Football Photos: Washington Huskies beat BYU Cougars 45-19 Originally published September 21, 2019 at 12:14 pm Updated September 21, 2019 at 5:17 pm Share story By Dean Rutz Seattle Times staff photographer Dean Rutz: drutz@seattletimes.com.
 View Comments You must be logged in to leave a comment.
 Log in or create an account.
 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.